-How to Purchase Life Insurance for Convicted Felons & Criminal Records in
+How to Purchase Life Insurance for Felons in

 Applying for life insurance for convicted felons is a little more involved than most conventional life insurance applications.
 But the applicant can succeed if they use the right life insurance company.
 The life insurance industry knows that people are only human and can all make mistakes, but they still consider felons a higher risk.